sergeitarasov/vscode-phenoscript/README.md

 ## Installing

 Install [VS Code](https://code.visualstudio.com) and launch it.
 Install the Phenoscript extension from the Visual Studio Code Marketplace by clicking on "Extensions" on the left hand side bar.

+## Usage

+To activate the ontology term info lookup feature, follow these steps:

+- Place your cursor on the focal term.
+- Use the following hotkeys based on your platform:
+    - Windows: "Ctrl+Shift+E"
+    - macOS: "Cmd+Shift+E"

+This will provide you with information about the ontology term you have selected.

 <!-- ## Extension Settings
 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.